 Memory is not a perfect processor and is affected by many factors.
 The ways by which information is encoded, stored, and retrieved can all be corrupted.
 Pain, for example, has been identified as a physical condition that impairs memory, and has been noted in animal models as well as chronic pain patients.
 The amount of attention given new stimuli can diminish the amount of information that becomes encoded for storage.
 Also, the storage process can become corrupted by physical damage to areas of the brain that are associated with memory storage, such as the hippocampus.
 Finally, the retrieval of information from long-term memory can be disrupted because of decay within long-term memory.
 Normal functioning, decay over time, and brain damage all affect the accuracy and capacity of the memory.

-Ryzen (, RY-zən) is a brand of multi-core x86-64 microprocessors designed and marketed by Advanced Micro Devices (AMD) for desktop, mobile, server, and embedded platforms based on the Zen microarchitecture.
-It consists of central processing units (CPUs) marketed for mainstream, enthusiast, server, and workstation segments and accelerated processing units (APUs) marketed for mainstream and entry-level segments and embedded systems applications.
+Ryzen (, RY-zən) is a brand of multi-core x86-64 microprocessors, designed and marketed by AMD for desktop, mobile, server, and embedded platforms, based on the Zen microarchitecture.
+It consists of central processing units (CPUs) marketed for mainstream, enthusiast, server, and workstation segments, and accelerated processing units (APUs), marketed for mainstream and entry-level segments, and embedded systems applications.

-A majority of AMD's consumer Ryzen products use the AM4 platform.
+A majority of AMD's consumer Ryzen products use the AM4 and AM5 platforms.
 In August 2017, AMD launched their Ryzen Threadripper line aimed at the enthusiast and workstation markets.
-Ryzen Threadripper uses different, larger sockets such as TR4, sTRX4, sWRX8, and sTR5 which support additional memory channels and PCI Express lanes.
+Ryzen Threadripper uses different, larger sockets such as TR4, sTRX4, sWRX8, and sTR5, which support additional memory channels and PCI Express lanes.
 AMD has moved to the new AM5 platform for consumer desktop Ryzen with the release of Zen 4 products in late 2022.

 Solid is one of the four fundamental states of matter along with liquid, gas, and plasma.
 The molecules in a solid are closely packed together and contain the least amount of kinetic energy.
 A solid is characterized by structural rigidity (as in rigid bodies) and resistance to a force applied to the surface.
 Unlike a liquid, a solid object does not flow to take on the shape of its container, nor does it expand to fill the entire available volume like a gas.
 The atoms in a solid are bound to each other, either in a regular geometric lattice (crystalline solids, which include metals and ordinary ice), or irregularly (an amorphous solid such as common window glass).
 Solids cannot be compressed with little pressure whereas gases can be compressed with little pressure because the molecules in a gas are loosely packed.